Tesla Model Y: Beifahrer-Lüftung läuft ständig

 Tesla Model Y: Passenger ventilation runs constantly

-The ventilation system in the Tesla Model Y is one of those things: like almost all functions, it is also controlled via the central display, but that doesn't work well depending on the situation.
+The ventilation system in the Tesla Model Y is one of those things: like almost all functions, it is also controlled via the central display, but this doesn't work well depending on the situation.

 Ventilation behavior in the Tesla Model Y can only be controlled to a limited extent

 However, if the vehicle detects a person in the passenger seat, things get interesting.
 While everything remains the same on the driver's side, the ventilation on the right-hand side can only be activated, but no longer deactivated.
-This can of course be quite annoying for the passenger.
+This can of course be quite annoying for the front passenger.

 The problem that shouldn't be one